AbhiK24/abhik24.github.io/_posts/2018-09-07-Does-Godels-Incompleteness-Theorem-Question-The-Possibility-Of-Strong-AI.md

 ### Conclusion

 If a formal system F [promised](https://www.analyticsindiamag.com/a-requiem-for-alan-turing/) to frame or copy human thought, it is not always the case that today’s system can be framed as the traditional formal system.
-There are many problems with the Lucas’ argument particularly in the assumption that humans can see all kinds of [truths.](https://www.analyticsindiamag.com/social-sciences-contribute-to-ethical-ai/)
+There are many problems with the Lucas’ argument particularly in the assumption that humans can see all kinds of truths.

+This article was originally published at [Analytics India Magazine.](https://analyticsindiamag.com/does-godels-incompleteness-theorem-question-the-possibility-of-strong-ai/)